mszostok/codeowners-validator/CONTRIBUTING.md

 ## Contributing

-Before proposing or adding changes, check the [existing issues](https://github.com/mszostok/codeowners-validator/issues) and make sure the discussion/work has not already been started to avoid duplication.
+Before proposing or adding changes, check the [existing issues](https://github.com/mszostok/codeowners/issues) and make sure the discussion/work has not already been started to avoid duplication.

-If you'd like to see a new feature implemented, use this [feature request template](https://github.com/mszostok/codeowners-validator/issues/new?assignees=&labels=&template=feature_request.md) to create an issue.
+If you'd like to see a new feature implemented, use this [feature request template](https://github.com/mszostok/codeowners/issues/new?assignees=&labels=&template=feature_request.md) to create an issue.

-Similarly, if you spot a bug, use this [bug report template](https://github.com/mszostok/codeowners-validator/issues/new?assignees=mszostok&labels=bug&template=bug_report.md) to let us know!
+Similarly, if you spot a bug, use this [bug report template](https://github.com/mszostok/codeowners/issues/new?assignees=mszostok&labels=bug&template=bug_report.md) to let us know!

 ### Ready for action?
 Start developing!

 To start contributing, follow these steps:

-1. Fork the `codeowners-validator` repository.
+1. Fork the `codeowners` repository.

 2. Clone the repository locally.

     > **TIP:** This project uses Go modules, so you can check it out locally wherever you want.
 It doesn't need to be checked out in `$GOPATH`.

-3. Set the `codeowners-validator` repository as upstream:
+3. Set the `codeowners` repository as upstream:

     ```bash
-    git remote add upstream git@github.com:mszostok/codeowners-validator.git
+    git remote add upstream git@github.com:mszostok/codeowners.git
     ```

 4. Fetch all the remote branches for this repository: